govinda21/Ball_Tracking_Pi/README.md

 	The callibration function creats a test.yml file for storing the color values, which will be used by the main program.
 The test.yml file can be find in the directory in wich the callibration function is.

 **3. Detection and Tracking** - In this part is quite simpler than the callibration.
 First have to compile the source code.
-Now run the program with two arguments. *See the end of this ReadMe file for compilation and running of the source code*.
+Now run the program with two arguments.
+See the end of this ReadMe file for *How to compile and run* the source code.

 **Arguments for running this program**